-What Theo James And shailene Woodley Are Doing After ‘Divergent’ Series?
+What Theo James And Shailene Woodley Are Doing After ‘Divergent’ Series?

 “I’m not going to be on the television show,” she told Vanity Fair when asked about her take on the future of The Divergent franchise as a new television series.

 After Divergent series, Shailene was recently seen in miniseries Big Little Lies, which premiered on February 19, 2017.
-The dark comedy HBO’s drama is based on the novel of the same name by Liane Moriarty and it featured Shailene as Jane Chapman.
+The dark comedy HBO’s drama is based on the novel of the same name by Liane Moriarty, and it featured Shailene as Jane Chapman.
 In the mini-series, she has shared the screen with Reese Witherspoon, Nicole Kidman, Adam Scott and James Tupper.

-Theo James Rumored Relationship With Shailene Woodley:
+Theo James’ Rumored Relationship With Shailene Woodley

 Despite Theo’s claims that he is a serious relationship with Ruth Kearney, there have been several reports that suggested that the actor has an inclination towards her Divergent movie co-star.
 According to an earlier report, a source close to the former co-stars confirmed that Theo and Shailene were seeing each other even before they both got the opportunity to act in the Divergent movie series.